 The subsystem does support switches not capable of inserting/stripping tags, but the features might be slightly limited in that case (traffic separation relies on Port-based VLAN IDs).

 Note that DSA does not currently create network interfaces for the "cpu" and "dsa" ports because:

-- the “cpu” port is the Ethernet switch facing side of the management controller, and as such, would create a duplication of feature, since you would get two interfaces for the same conduit: master netdev, and “cpu” netdev
+the "cpu" port is the Ethernet switch facing side of the management controller, and as such, would create a duplication of feature, since you would get two interfaces for the same conduit: conduit netdev, and "cpu" netdev

 Switch tagging protocols¶